- Crop Production: irrigation

 - Education and Training: extension, participatory research

-The research conducted and supported by the Western SARE 2010 Graduate Student Research and Education Grant sought:
+The research to be conducted and supported by the Western SARE 2010 Graduate Student Research and Education Grant seeks:

-2) To develop a list of strategies based off of interviews with farmers, as well as water policy professionals, concerning what they believe would encourage more efficient water use on farms.
-Interview questions will allow interviewees to express strategies they see as effective for encouraging water conservation practices on farms, as well as regulations they think are ineffective at encouraging water conservation on farms in the AMAs.
+2) To come up with a list of strategies, based off of interviews with farmers as well as water policy professionals, concerning what they believe would encourage more efficient water use on farms.
+Interview questions will allow interviewees to express strategies they see as effective for encouraging water conservation practices, as well as regulations they think are ineffective at encouraging water conservation.

-3) To communicate and disseminate the data with stakeholders in the water policy and agricultural communities.
-Originally, it was my intention to create a policy prescription paper, or “white” paper, that outlined several key findings from the mail surveys and interview questions to enhance the effectiveness of regulatory groundwater management practices.
-However, after gathering the interview data, it became clear that a more effective model of disseminating information would be through the existing publications channel maintained by the College of Agriculture and Life Sciences in conjunction with the University of Arizona Cooperative Extension.
-Therefore, a short, “quick reference” publication is in development to help farmers find information on water efficiency incentives.
+3) To communicate and disseminate the data to stakeholders in the water policy and agricultural communities.
+It is my intention to create a policy prescription paper, or “white” paper, that outlines several key findings from the mail surveys and interview questions to enhance the effectiveness of regulatory groundwater management practices.

-2) The development of mail survey and interview questions: September through October of 2009.
-The proper protocols for Institutional Review Board (IRB) approval would also be taken during this time as well.
-Conducting and analyzing the surveys and interviews after IRB approval would likely occur beginning in October 2009 until February 2010 (so as to allow sufficient time to collect and analyze data and incorporate a master’s thesis);
+2) The development of mail survey and interview questions will be undertaken from September through October of 2009.
+The proper protocols for Institutional Review Board (IRB) approval will be taken during this time as well.
+Conducting and analyzing the surveys and interviews after IRB approval will likely occur beginning in October 2009 until February 2010 (so as to allow sufficient time to collect and analyze data and incorporate a master’s thesis).